What Is Scapular Dyskinesis?

 Differential Diagnosis

-It is essential to distinguish functional scapular dyskinesis (from muscle imbalance) from other conditions that can cause scapular alteration or similar pain.
+Functional scapular dyskinesis (from muscle imbalance) must be distinguished from other conditions that can cause scapular alteration or similar pain.
 A guided differential diagnosis avoids inappropriate treatments.

 Subacromial Impingement Syndrome